xinlinli1990/CarND-Vehicle-Detection/README.md

 ## Further improvement

-Can be improved if using deep learning methods like Fast RCNN or YOLO.
+Like mentioned in previous parts, better tracking accuracy could be achieved by parameter tunning or test other classifier like XGBoost.

-Try XGBoost, or deep learning approaches like Fast RCNN and YOLO.
+As an object detection and tracking problem, the accuracy could also be greatly improved if using deep learning methods like Fast RCNN, Faster RCNN or YOLO.